 The LHR said that while it recognised the urgent need for temporary shelters, there were ”serious concerns” about the safety of the temporary shelter at Vickers Road.

-“The Vickers Road shelter is being constructed on the site of an old railway station in area of Kaserne that is directly adjacent to a hostel.
+”The Vickers Road shelter is being constructed on the site of an old railway station in area of Kaserne that is directly adjacent to a hostel.
+There were reports that hostel dwellers fired shots at the persons who were tasked with setting up the camp over the weekend,” it said.

 ”The international standards of refugee camps are not met,” Rachel Cohen, the head of mission for the MSF in South Africa, told the Mail & Guardian Online earlier on Monday.